 With tears coursing down his cheeks, Dave took Kevin’s other hand.
 “Where it’s always been, man.
 Right here.
 With us.
 With Joe, Dan, Kelly, and all the others at work.
 With the nurses, the doctors, your mom, and…” He swiped the rolling tears away.
 “Oh, God.”

 Ginger lifted her chin.
 “Listen, if you’d have been at work yesterday, more than likely you’d have been in that car with Rhonda.
-And you’d probably had died then and there.
+And you’d probably have died then and there.
 But instead, you were getting your treatments…ones that save your life one week at a time.”

 Ice coursed through Kevin’s body.
 “But not forever.”